VladyslavKozlov2101git/react-typescript-template/README.md

 * ADD custom hooks and functions

-1. useDebounceuseDeferredValue example with Suspence and search +. useClickOutside
+1. useDebounce useDeferredValue example with Suspence and search +. useClickOutside
    +. useToggle
-2. etc
+2. Create page with recommendation how to write code clearly